Ed. Note: This article was revised 25-Jul-17 to include information on safe standstill.

 - NOTE This definition does not imply any other state of other (for example, non-electrical) stopping devices, for example, mechanical or hydraulic brakes that are outside the scope of this standard.

 The definition above is important.
 Uncontrolled stops are the most common form of stopping used in machines of all types and is required as a basic function for all machines.
-It can be achieved in a number of ways, including the use of a disconnecting device, emergency stop systems, and gate interlocking systems that remove power from machine actuators.
+There are various ways of achieving STO, including the use of a disconnecting device, emergency stop systems, and gate interlocking systems that remove power from machine actuators.

-The concept of an uncontrolled stop is embodied in stop category 0 [4, 9.2.2]:
+The embodiment of the uncontrolled stop concept is Stop Category 0 [4, 9.2.2]:

 stop category 0 — stopping by immediate removal of power to the machine actuators (i.e., and uncontrolled stop, see 3.56)